Cox's Bazar: 21st century

 In September 2012 the municipality was the site of the Cox's Bazar and Ramu riots, where local Muslims attacked the Buddhist community over an alleged Quran desecration posted to Facebook.

 In 2017, hundreds of thousands of Rohingya refugees from Myanmar arrived in Cox's Bazar District, amounting to 725,000 in October 2018; the resulting Kutupalong refugee camp became the largest refugee camp in the world.

-On 14 May 2020, the first confirmed case of COVID-19 was detected among the 860,000 refugees who lived in Cox's Bazar district.

 In March 2021, a fire at the refugee camp left 15 dead and some 400 missing and displaced more than 45,000 mostly Rohingya refugees.

-Additionally, the government is constructing 268 kilometers of roads to enhance rural connectivity in the region.
-This initiative includes building 40 new cyclone shelters, a relief administration and distribution center, and other facilities to bolster disaster resilience and support local populations.

 In 2023 Bangladesh evacuated over 50,000 people in Cox's Bazar to safe shelters as Cyclone Mocha approached.

-During the protest of 2024, around 10,000 tourists were stuck in Cox's Bazar, who were later transported by plane and army patrol.
+During the July Revolution, around 10,000 tourists were stuck in Cox's Bazar, who were later transported by plane and army patrol.